SurrajKumar2000/Skin-Cancer-Prediction/README.md

 -This project is built to detect skin cancer at an early stage using deep convolutional neural networks.

--This model detects 7 categories of skin cancer:
+-This model can be used to detect nearly 7 categories of skin cancer:

 1. Melanocytic nevi
 2. Melanoma
 3. Benign keratosis-like lesions
-4. Basal cell carcinoma
+4. Basal cell carcinoma - most common form of skin-cancer.
 5. Actinic keratoses
 6. Vascular lesions
 7. Dermatofibroma.